epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/singleethnicity.md

 weight: 3
 ---

 This stage of the analysis is specific to the chosen exposure/outcome and the specified adjustment variables.
 Below is the code for all of the analyses to run for the birth size project.
 Please be sure to update the cohort and date information in the below code for your analysis, as well as the destination path.
 Finally, be sure to update the column names of the exposure/outcome(s) of interest, the adjustment variables, and the table 1 variables.
-These should correspond to column names in the dataframe specified in the phenofinal argument of the dataAnalysis function.
+These should correspond to column names in the dataframe specified in the `phenofinal` argument of the `dataAnalysis` function.

+A few important specifications to note in the `dataAnalysis` function:

+   - By specifying `vartype="ExposureCont"`, the birth size characteristic is modeled as a continuous exposure and assumed to be numeric
+   - By specifying `robust=TRUE`, analyses are run via robust regression using iterated re-weighted least squares (Huber weights), and White's estimator for the variance
+   - The `Table1vars` argument is used to specify the variables to include in our descriptive Table 1
+   - The `adjustmentvariables` argument specifies the variables we will adjust for in our models
+   - `RunUnadjusted=TRUE`, indicates to run unadjusted models
+   - `RunAdjusted=TRUE`, indicates to also run adjusted models
+   - `RunCellTypeAdjusted=TRUE`, indicates to also run adjusted models, further adjusting for estimated cell composition
+   - `RunSexSpecific=TRUE`, indicates to also run the models stratified by infant sex
+   - `RunCellTypeInteract=TRUE`, indicates to evaluate interactions with cell compositions

+Additional details regarding the `dataAnalysis` function can be found by running `?dataAnalysis`

 ### Quick check to make sure the function runs in your cohort

-Given the modeling approaches used, the dataAnalysis function requires a good deal of time to run.
+Given the modeling approaches used, the `dataAnalysis` function requires a good deal of time to run.
 We recommend first checking whether the function runs on a relatively small subset of sites (i.e. 100 CpG loci).
 If you encounter any issues, please let us know.
 If not, proceed to the next step.

 ```{r eval=FALSE}